leolani/cltl-knowledgerepresentation/README.md

 ### Usage

-For using this repository as a package different project and on a different virtual environment, you may
+For using this repository as a package for different project and on a different virtual environment, you may

 - install a published version from PyPI: